hhandika/segul/README.md

 ![License](https://img.shields.io/github/license/hhandika/segul)
 [![LoC](https://tokei.rs/b1/github/hhandika/segul?category=code)](https://github.com/XAMPPRocky/tokei)

 SEGUL is an ultra-fast, memory-efficient application for working with phylogenomic datasets.
-It is available as standalone, zero dependency command line, GUI applications (called SEGUI), and library/packages for Rust and other programming languages.
-It runs from your smartphone to High Performance Computers (see platform support below).
-It is safe, multi threaded, and easy to use.
+We designed it to be easy for beginners in genomic studies (or bioinformatics in general) while providing advanced features for experienced users.
+It is available as a standalone, zero-dependency command line, GUI applications (called SEGUI), and libraries for Rust, Python, and other programming languages.
+It runs from your smartphone to High-Performance Computers (see platform support below).
+As far as we know, this is the only genomic software that can run native on mobile devices. 😉

-It is designed to handle operations on large genomic datasets, while using minimal computational resources.
+We optimized SEGUL for speed and memory efficiency.
+It runs analyses in parallel automatically and is free from data races (thanks to Rust).
+There is no need to guess the number of cores needed for each run.
+It can handle large genomic datasets while using minimal computational resources.
 However, it also provides convenient features for working on smaller datasets (e.g., Sanger datasets).
-In our tests, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for a variety of sequence alignment manipulations ([see benchmark](https://www.segul.app/docs/cli_gui#performance)).
+In our tests, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for various genomic data wrangling and summarization ([see benchmark](https://www.segul.app/docs/cli_gui#performance)).

 Learn more about SEGUL in the [documentation](https://www.segul.app/).
-We welcome feedback if you find any issues or have ideas to improve the app and its documentation.
+We welcome feedback if you find any issues, dificulties or have ideas to improve the app and its documentation (details [below](#contribution)).

 ## Citation